Let's build a better Jamaica

 Solar and wind powered farming solutions

-This would impact numerous Sustainable Development Goals and also hit the 50% renewable energy target that the PM told the world he was so committed to but now reneged on.
-What he has delivered is LNG and the 4th highest electricity rates in the world and now he wants to add more mining and tourism to his destroy Jamaica portfolio.
-All this can be achieved without spending an extra tax dollar, simply by redirecting the people's money i.e. investing instead of building the NIR and donating to JPS.
+This would impact numerous Sustainable Development Goals and also hit the 50% renewable energy target that the PM told the world he was so committed to.
+What he has delivered is LNG and the 4th highest electricity rates in the world and now he is expanding mining and tourism to his destroy Jamaica portfolio.
+All this can be achieved without spending an extra tax dollar by simply redirecting the people's money i.e. investing instead of building the NIR and donating to JPS.
 It would create thousands of jobs/careers and one would expect a reduction in the annual US$500 million crime bill.
 This is sustainable and also a social intervention measure.

 It could easily be funded if the government was prudent: replace the indefinite payment of electricity bills with fixed term loan repayments.